Got a great idea for a group? Apply today and become UCB Guid's newest society!

 Nearly all societies and clubs are accepted, so don't be worried about putting an idea forward.
 We'll help you to get your idea off of the ground, and support you to think about ways you can fundraise and get fellow students involved to support you.

-4. Meet with a member of our Guild Team to talk through your ideas and give you some support and advice.
-We'll fill in a society application form with you in that meeting that will then go on to our Exec Team.
+Step 4: Meet with a Guild Officer to talk through your ideas and get some support and advice on next steps.
+We'll help you to fill in the society application form in the meeting.

 Step 5: Submit your Society Application form.
 We'll have supported you to complete this and submit it to the Executive Committee (a meeting of all of the Guild Officers), where they will affiliate you as a student group.